vitalysinitsin/vitalysinitsin/README.md

 ## Hi there, I'm Vitaly! 👋

 Welcome to my GitHub!
-I'm a Software Developer with passion to create impactful software.
-I specialize in **Ruby on Rails, Node.js, React, Angular, TypeScript/Javascript**.
+I’m a software developer with over five years of experience specializing in web applications.
+I enjoy contributing to products that solve real problems in a clear, user-focused way.

 If you'd like to learn more about me visit my personal [web page](https://vitalysinitsin.github.io)!